 at the end.
 We move these pointers based on whether the current sum is less than, equal to, or greater than the target sum.
 This approach works because the array is sorted, allowing us to efficiently narrow down the search space.

 Understanding the Two Pointers technique is important for solving many coding interview problems efficiently.
-Here are some key tips for using this technique effectively:
+These best practices will help you implement this technique effectively and avoid common pitfalls:

 ---|---|---|---|---|---|